 - A 30-year project life analysis period should be assumed for project total life-cycle costs.
 Most project facilities and major components have useful lives equal to or longer than 30 years, so replacement costs are not included. - The PV system was sized based on water deliveries documented over the last 16 years as defined in Section 1.8.
 An average diversion of 250 cfs over the entire irrigation season was used in preliminary sizing.
 Diverting a greater quantity of water would increase pumping demand and associated electrical costs.
 Additionally, if full power offset cannot be achieved, additional power cost must be included. - Power costs in 2025 are \$0.1086/kWh for large commercial service.
-However, it is assumed that the PV system will sufficiently offset power costs.
-If project constraints limit the size of the PV system, additional electrical costs must be considered for operations. - O&M costs for pump station and fish screens maintenance are 0.25% of construction costs and increase with inflation. - O&M costs for pipelines are 0.25% of construction costs and increase with inflation. - O&M costs for PV are defined in Section 5.3 and increase with inflation.
+However, it is assumed that the PV system would sufficiently offset the Main Pump Station power costs.
+If project constraints limit the size of the PV system, additional electrical costs must be considered for operations.
+See Section 9.4 for estimated Main Pump Station power costs without a PV system. - O&M costs for pump station and fish screens maintenance are 0.25% of construction costs and increase with inflation. - O&M costs for pipelines are 0.25% of construction costs and increase with inflation. - O&M costs for PV are defined in Section 5.3 and increase with inflation.